shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 We dedicate 35% of the ecosystem growth allocation to fund innovative and impactful projects built on top of our ecosystem.
 These grants are designed to:

-* Support developers creating tools, applications, or integrations that expand the ecosystem’s functionality.
+* Support developers creating tools, applications, or integrations that expand the ecosystem's functionality.
 * Encourage research and development of new use cases for the platform.
 * Drive education, community growth, and user adoption through hackathons, tutorials, and outreach efforts.